toran-sh/www/AUTH_SETUP.md

    - `RESEND_API_KEY`: Your Resend API key
    - `APP_URL`: `https://admin.toran.dev`

-## 3. Configure Resend Domain (Optional but Recommended)
+## 3. Configure Resend Domain (Required)

-By default, emails will be sent from `noreply@toran.dev`.
-To use your own domain:
+Emails are sent from `noreply@admin.toran.dev`.
+You need to verify this domain in Resend:

 1. In Resend dashboard, go to **Domains**
 2. Add your domain and verify DNS records